BMF/BEYOND Kilimanjaro Charity Trek. 9th to 17th September 2022.

 - Flights (approx. £450-600 from major UK airports).

 - Alcoholic and soft drinks.

 - Tanzanian visa fees (currently $50USD for British passport holders).

 - Tips for porters and local support guides.

 - Personal spending money for souvenirs etc.

-- Suitable travel insurance (Oli can suggest appropriate providers).
+- Suitable travel insurance (We can suggest appropriate providers).

-You can secure your place on the BEYOND Kilimanjaro trek with a £200 deposit.
-Upon receipt of your deposit, you will receive a form requesting some basic details including any dietary information.
+You can secure your place on this Wild Edge Kilimanjaro trek with a £200 deposit.
+Upon receipt of your deposit, you will receive a booking form requesting some basic details.

-In the lead-up to the expedition, you will also receive an additional 'Expedition Pack' containing pre-departure information and a suggested kit list.
-You will also be invited to attend a one-day UK-based training trek (date and location TBC).
+In the lead-up to the expedition, you will also receive an additional 'Expedition Pack' containing pre-departure information, a suggested kit list, altitude sickness information and suggested training plan.

 If you have any other questions at any time, we are here to offer our expertise and support.
 We want you to feel able to book and travel with absolute confidence.
 Please do not hestiate to Get in Touch.